Excellent

 If you don’t qualify for Ozempic or it isn’t recommended for you, there are alternatives to consider.
 Alternatives to improve blood sugar control include Mounjaro (tirzepatide), Trulicity (dulaglutide), and Victoza (liraglutide).
 Alternatives to Ozempic for weight loss are Saxenda (liraglutide), Wegovy (semaglutide), and Zepbound (tirzepatide).
 You could also consider compounded semaglutide.
 Talk to your healthcare provider about which alternative is best for you.

 Wondering if you qualify for Ozempic?
-Find out and book an appointment with a weight loss specialist on Klarity.
+Find out and book an appointment with a specialist on Klarity Health.

 Get free, credible health and wellness tips from Klarity